RattleSN4K3/UT3-Snippet-Mutator-Weapons-AddNew/README.md

 -----------------
 Adding weapons to maps by config profile

-Test mutator for adding a specified weapon pickup factory with its specific weapon to maps of which profile is stored in the config file.
+Test mutator for adding a specified weapon pickup factory with its specific weapon to maps whose profile is stored in the config file.
 This basic code can be used to create a mutator which adds a weapon to any map you create a profile for.
-Such profile can be created wit the editor itself by opening the maps and placing the custom factory to your maps.
+Such profile can be created with the editor itself by opening the maps and placing the custom factory to your maps.
 Within the editor, you are able to load and save the setup for the opened map.

 # Compiling